Bitterman History, Family Crest & Coats of Arms

-Scotland.
+The annals of Scottish history reveal that Bitterman was first used as a name by ancestors of the Pictish tribe of ancient Scotland.
 The Bitterman family lived in the counties of Perth and Fife (now in the modern regions of Tayside and Fife, respectively), and is likely from the village of Buttergask in the parish of Ardoch.

 Early Origins of the Bitterman family

-Fife and Perthshire where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.
+The surname Bitterman was first found in Fife and Perthshire where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

-Early History of the Bitterman family
+Important Dates for the Bitterman family

 Bitterman Spelling Variations

-hundred years, scribes spelled according to sound. spelling variations are common among Scottish names.
+Before the first dictionaries appeared in the last few hundred years, scribes spelled according to sound. spelling variations are common among Scottish names.
 Bitterman has been spelled Buttar, Butter, Butters, Buttars and others.

 Early Notables of the Bitterman family (pre 1700)